BYU-PCCL/vae-rl/README.md

 The VLAE folder contains the model used to train the VLAE.
 Once it is trained, I copy over the weights to Rainbow/VLAE.

+The paper folder contains all the images and files to generate a report of this project.

+Loss plots, Q & result plots, saved models, and saved profiling information of the 4 transitions experiment on Seaquest can be found in mnt/pccfs/backed_up/mckell/vae-rl.

+Code for the frozen experiments can be found in mnt/pccfs/backed_up/mckell/Rainbow.

+Old code (from the time of Maria and Sydney) can be found in mnt/pccfs/backed_up/mckell/vlae_old.

+The dataset can be found in mnt/pccfs/not_backed_up/atarigames. every_timestep contains raw observations. grayscale contains the grayscale version of the raw observations. transitions contains 4 consecutive graysclae images concatentated together. delete_black.py deletes all observations that are all black. grayscale.py turns images into grayscale ones. make_transitions.py turns concatenates consecutive images. screenshot_runs.py retreives the observations from simulated episodes.

 Packages need to run Rainbow:
 * cv2 package -
   * pip install opencv-python